ldethanhoffer/ToxPost/README.md

 toxicity, severe toxicity, obscanity, threat, insult and identity hate
 </center>

-Next, we will preprocess the data
+Next, we'll preprocess the data...

 After that, we will fit both a feedforward neural net as well as an LSTM